fernandobhz/github-issues/README.md

 All processing occurs in run-time in memory without any fault tolerance, even network fail.
-All the pagination process should be stored to database to be possible to continue where it stops
+All the pagination process should be stored to database to be possible to continue where it stops It would be a good fit a RabbitMQ as well.

 ### helpers.github.search